PetsForHomes

 Other Considerations

-● The most common colours of this breed are the tri-colour (tan, black and white).
-They also come in brown and white, black and white, or red and white.
+• Common coat colours include tri-colour (tan, black, and white), brown and white, black and white, or red and white.

-● Basset Hounds are not good swimmers.
-Due to their short legs and heavy torsos, they cannot swim; hence, should be kept away from water.
+• Basset Hounds are poor swimmers due to their short legs and heavy bodies, so they should be kept away from water.

 How can I take good care of my Basset Hound?